onewayforever/mpi-tracer/README.md

   MPI trace will create a writer thread to write the logs to the file on each rank process, you can set MPITRACER_DELAY_WRITER=1 to disable writer thread and don't  flush the logs to file during the application runtime util MPI_Finalize stage

+* MPITRACER_THRESHOLD

+  MPI trace will log only the MPI behavior with message size larger than MPITRACER_THRESHOLD, default: 0 (log everything)

 Example:

 mpirun  --hostfile myhosts -np 64 -npernode 32 -x MPITRACER_TSC_GHZ=2.5 -x MPITRACER_LOG_SIZE=200000 -x MPITRACER_TIMER=GETTIMEOFDAY  -x LD_PRELOAD=/path/to/mpitracer.so /path/to/MPIApp